zbm-dev/zfsbootmenu/docs/index.rst

 Distribution Agnostic
 ---------------------

 ZFSBootMenu is capable of booting just about any Linux distribution.
-Major distributions that are known to boot without requiring any special configuration include:
+Distributions that are known to boot without requiring any special configuration include:

 * Void
-* Arch
+* Chimera
 * Alpine
+* openSUSE (Leap, Tumbleweed)
 * Gentoo
 * Fedora
 * Debian and its descendants (Ubuntu, Linux Mint, Devuan, etc.)
+* Arch

 Red Hat and its descendants (RHEL, CentOS, etc.) are expected to work as well but have never been tested.